Weaving the (AdS) spaces with partial entanglement entropy threads: The partial entanglement network

-\textit{The partial entanglement network --} The PEE $\mathcal{I}(A,B)$ is a special measure of two-body correlation between two non-overlapping regions $A$ and $B$ \cite{Wen:2018whg,Wen:2019iyq,Han:2019scu,Han:2021ycp}.
-The PEE not only satisfies all the properties of the mutual information, but also the additional key property of additivity \cite{Chen:2014,Wen:2019iyq},
+The PEE $\mathcal{I}(A,B)$ is a special measure of two-body correlation between two non-overlapping regions $A$ and $B$ \cite{Wen:2018whg,Wen:2019iyq,Han:2019scu,Han:2021ycp}.
+Besides all the physical properties that are satisfied by mutual information $I(A,B)$, PEE possesses an exclusive property of additivity \cite{Wen:2019iyq,Chen:2014}.
+More explicitly, assuming that $A$, $B$ and $C$ are three non-overlapping regions, the physical requirements for the PEE are classified in the following \begin{enumerate} \item \textbf{Additivity:} $\mathcal{I}(A,B\cup C)=\mathcal{I}(A,B)+\mathcal{I}(A,C)$;